gographics/imagick/README.windows.md

 ## step 1: install msys2

-Msys2 is required for build ImageMagick dll.
+Msys2 is required to build ImageMagick dll.
 You can download from [Msys2](https://www.msys2.org/).

 Follow the install guide described in the page.